Skip to content

 All applicants are asked to submit a cover letter, a listing of extracurricular activities, a recent high school transcript, and three letters of recommendation.
 Applications must be submitted online through this website.

-Eligibility is limited to students who are 16 or 17 years of age and entering their junior year of high school.
+Eligibility is limited to students who are 16 or 17 years of age and entering their junior year of high school, or in the summer immediately prior to or following their junior year of high school.
 Certification of immunization and general health assessment completed by a licensed physician are required.
 Pages are required to be covered by health insurance; if they do not have coverage, they must enroll in the Federal Employees Health Benefits Program.
+Pages must be citizens of the United States or subject to agreements of the Department of State and must have a social security number.

 Pages attend classes in the early morning at the United States Senate Page School, a program fully accredited by the Middle States Association of Colleges and Schools.

-United States Capitol Police maintain a 24-hour security desk and a provision that requires all individuals to present identification and all visitors and guests to sign in.
+The United States Capitol Police maintain a 24-hour security desk, require all individuals to present identification, and all visitors and guests to sign in.
 Capitol Police patrol the area by car and foot regularly throughout the day and night.
-Webster Hall is monitored by a security alarm system and all emergency and safety measures required by the District of Columbia for community life structures are present and enforced.
+Webster Hall is monitored by a security alarm system and all emergency and safety measures required by the District of Columbia are present and enforced.

-Senate Page dress requirements for men are navy blue pants, white long-sleeve shirt, dark blue tie, and black shoes and socks.
-Women are required to wear navy blue slacks, white long-sleeve blouses, dark blue tie, black shoes and dark socks or nylons.
+Senate page dress requirements for young men are navy blue pants, white long-sleeve shirt, dark blue tie, and black shoes and socks.
+Young women are required to wear navy blue slacks, white long-sleeve blouses, dark blue tie, black shoes and dark socks or nylons.
 Pages are expected to fulfill their own dress requirements.

-Senate Pages must be sponsored by a Senator.
-There are thirty Page positions in the United States Senate which serve its one hundred Members, therefore not all of the Senators are able to appoint Pages.
-Due to the limited number of positions available and the large pool of interested students, competition to become a Page is keen and, unfortunately, not all of those students who desire a position can be accommodated.
+Senate pages must be sponsored by a senator.
+There are thirty page positions in the United States Senate, therefore not all senators are able to appoint a page each session.
+Due to the limited number of positions available and the large pool of interested students, competition to become a page is keen and, unfortunately, not all of those students who apply can be accommodated.